617-coop/617-coop.github.io/README.md

 Information and support for Boston-area cooperatives and their members.

 Deidcated to the seven cooperative principles:

 01 Voluntary and Open Membership

-Cooperatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.
+Cooperatives are voluntary organizations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.

 02 Democratic Member Control

-Cooperatives are democratic organisations controlled by their members, who actively participate in setting their policies and making decisions.
+Cooperatives are democratic organizations controlled by their members, who actively participate in setting their policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
-In primary cooperatives members have equal voting rights (one member, one vote) and cooperatives at other levels are also organised in a democratic manner.
+In primary cooperatives members have equal voting rights (one member, one vote) and cooperatives at other levels are also organized in a democratic manner.

 03 Member Economic Participation